 Niagara University recognizes the International Baccalaureate (IB) program and will offer credit for specific courses based on the scores from the following higher-level exams.

-IB higher-level Score Niagara

-Credits

-exam Equivalent (sem. hours)
+IB higher-level exam Score Equivalent Niagara (sem. hours) Credits

 French Language A1 7+ FRE 205 and 206 6

 Language A1 5+ ENG 100 3

 Psychology 5+ PSY 101 3

 Spanish Language A1 7+ SPA 205 and 206 6